 - 13 Dec 19

-Ahead of their Other Voices gig, Brían Mac Gloinn of Ye Vagabonds reflects on signing to Rough Trade's River Lea imprint, previous forays into funk, the groundbreaking success of Lankum, and the duo's stunning second album, The Hare's Lament.
+Ahead of their Other Voices gig, Brían Mac Gloinn of Ye Vagabonds reflects on signing to Rough Trade's River Lea imprint, previous forays into funk, and the duo's stunning second album, The Hare's Lament.

 From lofty award show victories and an acclaimed album release, to performances at hallowed venues like the National Concert Hall and St. James' Church in Dingle, 2019 has certainly been a year that Brían and Diarmuid Mac Gloinn can tell the grandchildren about.
 Whether captured on wax or heard over pints in a Dublin pub, the raw, ageless quality at the heart of Ye Vagabonds' sound has placed the brothers at the forefront of a bold new movement in Irish folk music.
 Scooping up prestigious silverware for Best Traditional Folk Track, Best Folk Group and Best Folk Album at the RTÉ Radio 1 Folk Awards, as well as Best Traditional Track at the BBC Radio 2 Folk Awards, the biggest problem facing the pair was deciding how best to share the trophies.

 "We both kept one, and we sent the other two up to our parents," Brían smiles.
 "They have them on the mantelpiece at home - delighted with themselves.
 The family WhatsApp group chats were buzzing for days.
 We even had a whole row of aunties at the RTÉ Folk Awards."